Qiskit/qiskit-ibm-runtime/README.md

 pip install qiskit-ibm-runtime
 ```

-## Account Setup
+## Account setup

 ### Qiskit Runtime service on IBM Quantum Platform

 The default method for using the runtime service is IBM Quantum Platform.

 You will need your IBM Quantum API token to authenticate with the runtime service: